 accepting the light that’s in each of us. … All the episodes, being psychotic

 and being suicidal, that is a part of who I am.”

 they’ve come can be seen in what happened after their second child, Cosimo, was

 born in March 2018—or rather, what didn’t happen.
 There was no psychotic

 For one thing, Giulia was more relaxed about pregnancy and parenthood the second time around.
 For another, she had trusted supports.
 Her mother came for a lengthy stay to help with the baby.
 Mark was home on summer break when Giulia went back to work—she’s digital marketing director for a specialty retailer—then took a year’s leave to be a stay-at-home dad.
 Giulia never had to worry about handing Cosimo over to strangers.

-All of that added up to “not being scared….
+added up to “not being scared….
 I could go to sleep at night and have a

 “We just learned to accept, this is what our life is now and it’s OK.
 We still have amazing moments and make it through.”

 Whether you live with bipolar or love someone who does, you can find comfort, wisdom, and strategies (maybe even a good laugh!) in these inspirational books.
 We can lose ourselves in the power of the written word, compelled by the raw emotions, deep insights, and humorous takes offered by others like us—people who share our...

 A series of complications on the heels of my diagnosis taught me early on that bipolar can disrupt our plans in ways we don’t anticipate.
 So, I developed personal guidelines for turning setbacks into comebacks.
 Underestimating the Impact of Bipolar Very soon after my diagnosis, I faced painful personal setbacks from bipolar; at the time,...